Panther Statue and Tree

 Bicycle Operations and Parking

-It is prohibited to violate the policies and procedures outlined in the Regulations for Bicycle Operations and Parking Policies.
+It is prohibited to violate the policies and procedures outlined in the University's Regulations for Bicycle Operations and Parking Policies.

 Breach of Peace

-As a part of the large community that surrounds the University, students are expected to abide by all city ordinances and act with respect and civility toward neighbors and their property.
+As a part of the larger community that surrounds the University, students are expected to abide by all city ordinances and act with respect and civility toward neighbors and their property.
 The following behaviors are prohibited:

 • Individual or group activities that result in disturbance or reasonable distress to others or that cause damage or destruction to property (This may include but is not limited to hosting gatherings with large numbers of people in attendance, gatherings that violate city or county ordinances or laws, guests gathering in yards, sidewalks, or other outdoor areas, etc.).